randallm/shukudai/README.md

 Licensing
 ---------

+Shukudai (by Randall Ma) is released under the Apache License, Version 2.0.

+"Undo Bar" and "Swipe to Dismiss" code by Roman Nurik is included in Shukudai.
+These projects ar licensed under the Apache License, Version 2.0.

-What's the Homework? (by Randall Ma) is released under the Apache License, Version 2.0.
-The full text of the license can be found on [apache.org](https://www.apache.org/licenses/LICENSE-2.0).
+The full text of the Apache license can be found on [apache.org](https://www.apache.org/licenses/LICENSE-2.0).